-Key outcomes for the checkpoint system for the graduate programs for other school professionals by checkpoint are:
+Key outcomes for the checkpoint system for the advanced programs by checkpoint are:

 - Checkpoint 1: Ensure candidates have the foundational knowledge to become leaders in education. - Checkpoint 2: Ensure that candidates have the knowledge, skills, and dispositions to become leaders in education. - Checkpoint 3: Ensure that candidates have the knowledge, skills, dispositions, and experience to enter the field of education at leadership levels, and that they have achieved at satisfactory levels the essential learning outcomes that represent our conceptual framework.